Library Policies

 - Violation of any local, state, or federal law.

-- Theft of library materials or the personal property of patrons and staff.
+- Damaging, defacing, or destroying the inside or outside of any library structure, or damaging, defacing, or destroying, stealing, or intentionally tampering with the property of the library, patrons, or staff.
 Taking library materials into the lobby or restrooms if the materials have not been checked out is also prohibited.

-- Soliciting of any kind and/or asking for signatures on petitions without the approval of the Director of Libraries.
+- Soliciting handouts, donations, or contributions and/or asking for signatures on petitions

 - Monopolizing library resources or staff time.

-- Loud talking, laughing, or using audio equipment or cell phones that disturbs or could disturb other patrons.
+- Loud talking, profanity, or use of audio equipment or cell phones that disturbs or could disturb other patrons.

 - In accordance with the Americans with Disabilities Act (ADA), service animals are welcomed and permitted in all Neuse Regional Libraries.
 Per the ADA, service animals are dogs or miniature horses individually trained to do work or perform tasks for an individual with a disability.
 No other animals are permitted.

-- Using wheeled devices inside the Library or on Library grounds, except in designated areas, including but not limited to use of skateboards and bicycles.
+- Using wheeled devices inside the Library or on Library grounds, except in designated areas, including but not limited to use of skateboards, bicycles, and shopping carts.
 These restrictions do not apply to ADA assistive devices or baby strollers.

 - Inappropriate dress or not wearing a shirt or shoes in the Library.